Concerned with an affordable housing complex proposed for their

-Town officials held a meeting in February to discuss the rumored possible application for a 96-unit affordable housing complex on industrial land near the old Potpourri building, but the meeting was limited only to discussion about the application process itself and nothing about the
+Town officials to discuss the rumored possible application for a 96-unit affordable housing complex on industrial land near the old Potpourri building, but the meeting was limited only to discussion about the application process itself and nothing about the

 Last Wednesday's public hearing, much to the disappointment of the 80-plus people in attendance, had a very limited scope, which included a presentation from the applicant, Gatehouse Group LLC, to discuss retention of expert consultants (which Gatehouse will fund), and a verbal report from Board of Health Agent Bill Domey.

 Zoning Board of Appeals chairman Robert Sylvia said the law requires that a hearing be held within 30 days of an initial filing of an application, which is often, as in this case, premature because the board is still gathering information.